Children Law Solicitors | Social Services Advice | Howells Solicitors

 Parents and carers:

 If you have parental responsibility for a child, then it is necessary to obtain professional legal advice the instant social services are in contact with you.
-Our Children Law solicitors have years of experience representing parents and family members in complex cases where social services are involved, and we have a wide and thorough knowledge of Children Law.

 Grandparents and other family members:

-If you are concerned about how your grandchild or a child related to you will be cared for and looked after, our Children Law team can help you.
+If you are concerned about how your grandchild or a child related to you will be cared for and looked after, our children law team can help you.
 We can help if:

 • You wish to be assessed to care for that child.